Examine filter context

 )

-Notice that the total Sales Commission result is BLANK.
+Notice that the total Sales Commission measure result is BLANK.
 The reason is because multiple values are in filter context for the Country column in the Sales Territory table.
 In this case, the HASONEVALUE function returns FALSE, which results in the Revenue measure being multiplied by BLANK (a value multiplied by BLANK is BLANK).
-To produce a total, you will need to use an iterator function, which is explained later in this module.
+To produce a total, you need to use an iterator function, which is explained later in this module.

 Three other functions that you can use to test filter state are: